 - Want a personal banker and investment advisor

-- Can use the exclusive Chase Bank perks like a safe deposit box or higher daily transaction limits
+- You can use the exclusive Chase Bank perks like a safe deposit box or higher daily transaction limits

-Not every person has a liquid net worth of at least $250,000.
+Not every person has a liquid net worth of at least $150,000.
 If you do, this is your best Chase Bank option.
-The good news is that you won’t pay any account fees for your personal or business Chase accounts.

 When Chase Sapphire Banking is Better